 A good friend is like a good sunrise -- a surprise that never gets old.

-I'm pleased to join Rod Barbee for three upcoming workshops.
+I'm pleased to join Rod Barbee for five upcoming workshops.
 We co-led workshops years ago until we found challenges that took us in different directions.
 Now we're getting together again for new adventures in some of our favorite places.

 Rod is a wonderful photographer, teacher and friend.
 I know we both look forward to sharing the trail and the view with like-minded photographers again.
 It's the best way I know to renew old friendships and make new ones.